-Here is Tim Ross of Bridgeport.
-His passion is Astronomy; he was looking for sun spots today.
+Tim Ross of Bridgeport.
+His passion is astronomy; he was looking for sun spots today.
 Don't know if he found any!
 He plays guitar & sings too, besides writing poetry.

-Here is Marc Beaudoin who has written a novel, a book of poems and at least one play.
-He left directly after reading today so he wouldn't be late for the last performance of 'Amadeus' at the Pit & Balcony Theater.
-I thought that was good of him since he was the director of the play.
+Marc Beaudoin who has written a novel, a book of poems, and at least one play.
+He directed the performance of 'Amadeus' at the Pit & Balcony Theater later this same day.

-Here is John Palen, a poet, journalist and retired journalism teacher, among other things.
+John Palen, a poet, journalist, and retired journalism teacher, among other things.
 You can find his books at Mayapple Press.

 Phyllis Hastings, Ph.D.
 She teaches poetry to inmates at the Saginaw Correctional Facility in Freeland and also to college undergrads at SVSU.
 In the summer of 2005, Marion and I taught at the correctional facility with her.